-As the spin transitions from the incipient phase to developed, there is a noticeable increase in rotation rate.
-In a developed spin, the rotation is approximately 180-270° per second.
-Rotation speed will decrease slightly with full-aft stick.
+As the spin transitions from the incipient phase to full auto-rotation, there is a noticeable increase in yaw rate.
+In a developed spin, the rotation rate is approximately $180-270^{\circ}$ per second.
+Rotation speed is slower with full-aft stick.
+If the stick is eased forward during a developed upright spin, and full pro-spin rudder is maintained, the rate of rotation will increase due to inertial coupling.
 The airplane will lose approximately 300 feet per turn.
 For upright spins, indicated airspeed is unreliable and, if equipped, the g-meter will read approximately 1.0 throughout the maneuver.
 The actual descent rate in a developed spin is approximately 7000-9000 FPM.
-Recovery from a developed upright spin with anti-spin rudder requires approximately 1.5 turns and 1500' of altitude, including dive recovery.
+Recovery from a developed upright spin with anti-spin rudder requires approximately 1.5 turns and up to 1500' of altitude, including dive recovery.
 Power on spins will result in a slightly higher nose attitude and slower rotation rates than power off.
 A ten-turn spin, plus recovery requires approximately 3500-4000' of altitude.
 Inverted spins result in higher recovery speeds and require more altitude than upright spins.
-Regardless of orientation, aircraft unloaded (0 to +1⁄2 G) with airspeed increasing above 100 MPH/90 Knots CAS is a positive indication of recovery.
+Regardless of orientation, aircraft unloaded (0 to +1⁄2 G) with airspeed increasing above 100 MPH/90 KTS CAS is a positive indication of recovery.